 - Small classes with opportunities for interaction with classmates and teachers

 - Field practicum opportunities which are supported by a large network of social service agencies and organizations.
-Full-time students are in their practicum settings three days per week throughout the program.
-Part-time students practicum requirements will entail a minimum of two 7 hour days per week between Monday and Friday during business hours.
+Part-time students practicum requirements will entail a minimum of two 7-hour days per week between Monday and Friday during business hours.

 Mature Student Admissions for applicants who have completed a Bachelor of Arts degree (or equivalent) four or more years prior to applying and who do not meet the minimum required 70% overall average may be considered for admission to the Bachelor of Social Work Program upon completion of the prerequisite courses with a cumulative overall average in the courses of at least 75%.

 Please contact Keri Raif Sura for further information: email@example.com

 Part-time studies may be completed within (preferably) 2 years of university study.
 Two courses are offered in each semester.
 Effective winter 2024, the part-time BSW will be moving to a blended learning environment.
 Blended learning courses are primarily online but will have one or two in-person elements each semester.
-For more information, please contact firstname.lastname@example.org Part-time students practicum requirements will entail a minimum of two 7 hour days per week between Monday and Friday during business hours.
-NOTE: this is NOT an online program.
+For more information, please contact firstname.lastname@example.org Part-time students practicum requirements will entail a minimum of two 7-hour days per week between Monday and Friday during business hours.

 The degree of Honours Bachelor of Social Work (BSW) is awarded by the University of Waterloo upon successful completion of the requirements of the program.
 No degree will be granted to a student who does not complete the program requirements, including the cumulative overall average of 75%.
 Convocation for all BSW students takes place at the Fall convocations of the University of Waterloo and Renison.
 Part-time students, who complete their degree on or before the end of the winter term, may also convocate at the Spring convocations.